 Participant course cost: $335.
 Participant evaluation (for certification) cost: $100.

-Competition Development: The newest certification available to speed skating coaches is Competition Development, which prepares coaches to be the head coach of skaters in the Training to Train, Learning to Compete and Training to Compete stages of development.
+Competition Development: This workshop prepares coaches to be the head coach of skaters in the Training to Train, Learning to Compete and Training to Compete stages of development.
 The course is delivered throughout a season via webinars and in-person meetings and focuses on a deeper understanding of principles learned in the Intro to Comp workshop.

 Participant course cost: determined by Speed Skating Canada.